Improving deep neural network performance through sampling: Energy analysis of sampling systems

-The solution could be reached faster at the same power level if the energy per elementary operation $\epsilon_p$ could be lowered, for example through the use of in-memory computing and/or analog addition followed by a sampler that uses the analog sum to generate a binary output.
-These are part of the hardware design while the quantities $N$, $n$ and $T$ are set by algorithmic considerations.
-Let us elaborate a little on the different energy components of the building block: \\ \textbf{\textit{Memory access energy}}, $\epsilon_{WR}, \epsilon_{pR}$: In \cite{li_122_2025} both weights and pbit values were stored in local registers, making their read energies identical and relatively low in the tens of fJ range.
+\textbf{\textit{Memory access energy}}, $\epsilon_{wM}, \epsilon_{aM}$: Most large scale applications in machine learning are memory bottle-necked in latency and energy, making this component especially valuable in an end-to-end analysis of probabilistic solutions.
+In \cite{li_122_2025} both weights and p-bit values were stored in local registers, making their read energies identical and relatively low in the tens of fJ range.
 With large problems it may not be possible to store all weights in registers, requiring SRAM or even DRAM with much larger read energies.
-Separating weight and p-bit memory is useful in that p-bits may be stored in closer-to-compute memory than weights, which may be orders of magnitude larger overall.
+Separating weight and activation memory is useful in that p-bits as activations are binary, and may be stored in closer-to-compute memory than weights, which may be orders of magnitude larger overall.
 In that case, in-memory computing options can be employed to minimize read energies, which can otherwise dominate the other components (Fig.\ref{fig:energy_dnn}).
+In Eq.\ref{eq:1}, memory access energy involves reading $n$ weights, reading $n$ activations, and writing the output activation of the building block back to memory.